stephenslab/mixsqp/README.md

 The mixSQP R package provides algorithms based on [sequential quadratic programming][sqp] for maximum likelihood estimation of the mixture proportions in a finite mixture model where the component densities are known.
-For large data sets, the SQP algorithm is expected to obtain solutions that are at least as accurate as the state-of-the-art interior-point solver implemented in the [REBayes package][rebayes], and converge to these solutions much more quickly.
+The SQP algorithm is expected to obtain solutions that are at least as accurate as the state-of-the-art interior-point solver implemented in the [REBayes package][rebayes], and converge to these solutions much more quickly in large data sets.
 For more details on the mixSQP algorithm, please see [our paper on arXiv][arxiv-paper].

 If you find a bug, or you have a question or feedback on our work,